polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 ### Compatibility

 This is a breaking change.
 See [upgrade path](#upgrade-path) section above.
-All validators need to have upgraded their node versions before the feature will be enabled via a runtime upgrade and governance call.
+All validators need to have upgraded their node versions before the feature will be enabled via a runtime upgrade governance call.

 ## Prior Art and References